dannysmith/tfl/README.md

 # TFL

 This is an unoffical library for scraping Transport for London contactless website.
 Allows a user to get journey information by providing their TFL username and password.

+## Todo

+- Currently this only looks up and returns journeys for the *first* contactless card.
+- It should be changed to return all the cards, and then to query specifically the journeys on each card.

 ## Installation